 Effects See Common asset properties for details about Visibility & Effects properties

-- Font, Font size, Font color, Bold, Italic: text style configuration
+- Font, Font color, Font size, Bold, Italic: Text style configuration

-- Line wrap: toggles whether entered text will wrap at the end of the line.
-In addition, if the Trigger Enter key pressed is deleted from the Triggers and Actions panel then, if Line wrap is selected, a press of the Enter key will cause a linefeed to appear within the Text Input field.
+- Line wrap: Toggles whether entered text will wrap at the end of the line.
+In addition, if Line wrap is selected and the trigger Enter key pressed is not being used, a press of the Enter key will cause a linefeed to appear within the Text Input field.

 - Expected Format: [available when Use regular expression is deselected] specify permitted character types.
 Invalid characters cannot be entered by the user.